XxmunichxX/theBigHackForEniRepo/index.md

 his/her impact get lower and lower.

-Based on the result of the impact, a dark evil cloud is gonna come alive upon the head of our user avatar(?!), but no worries!
+Based on the result of the impact, a dark evil cloud is gonna come alive upon the head of our user avatar, but no worries!
 We are now going to give you the solution to let it go away.
 The App is gonna suggest personalized actions, specifically builded around the needs of the user, to let the dark cloud go away like ranting some electric vehicles,